On-Site Wastewater Systems

 Plumbers will be required to install irrigation systems connected to wastewater treatment systems, and provide a COC for this work.

-Properties required to submit a wastewater application can find the application from here.
+Properties required to submit a wastewater application can download the Wastewater System Application Form here.

 Below is a checklist of the information required when submitting an application to install or alter an on-site wastewater system.